 Skoda Auto A.S.

-In May 2019, the company launched its special CUP edition across the Polo, Ameo, and Vento carlines.
-The special CUP edition reflects the fever of cricket by adorning stylish new leatherette seat covers and chrome badge
+- In May 2019, the company launched its special CUP edition across the Polo, Ameo, and Vento carlines.
+The special CUP edition reflects the fever of cricket by adorning stylish new leatherette seat covers and chrome badges.

-In June 2019, Volkswagen AG is invested around US$ 1,009.7 Million in joint battery activities with Sweden-based Northvolt AB
+- In June 2019, Volkswagen AG invested around US$ 1,009.7 Million in joint battery activities with Sweden-based Northvolt AB.

-In December 2018, Volkswagen Group acquired 75.1% majority stake in “WirelessCar” from Volvo information Technology AB
+- In December 2018, Volkswagen Group acquired a 75.1% majority stake in “WirelessCar” from Volvo Information Technology AB.

-- The group majorly invested in electric and battery technology, signalling its intention to confront start-ups like Tesla, Inc. that have taken the lead in the emerging market for electric cars
+- The group majorly invested in electric and battery technology, signaling its intention to confront start-ups like Tesla, Inc. that have taken the lead in the emerging market for electric cars.

 Goals and Strategies:

-With the future program TOGETHER – Strategy 2025 announced in 2016 – the company aims to make Volkswagen Group more focused, innovative, efficient, customer-oriented, sustainable, and systematically geared towards generating profitable growth.
+With the future program TOGETHER – Strategy 2025 announced in 2016 – the company aims to make Volkswagen Group more focused, innovative, efficient, customer-oriented, sustainable, and systematically geared toward generating profitable growth.